SUSE/machinery/manual/docs/machinery_main_general.1.md

 Machinery's subcommands work on the system description as the connecting element.
-System descriptions are obtained by inspecting systems, importing from other formats, manual creation or merging other descriptions.
+System descriptions are obtained by inspecting systems, importing from other formats, manual creation or merging existing descriptions.
 Machinery can store and modify system descriptions to allow changes to described state of the system.
 System descriptions can be compared to find similarities and differences